Limitations

 Memory

-The system may run out of memory while recording, as indicated by the error ENOMEM appearing in LiveRecorder's output or log files.
-The memory requirements for LiveRecorder can be reduced by setting the maximum event log size, or setting the kernel overcommit mode to zero or one, for example using sudo sysctl vm.overcommit_memory = 0.
+The system may run out of memory while the Undo Engine is recording, as indicated by the error ENOMEM appearing in output or log files.
+The memory requirements can be reduced by setting the maximum event log size, or setting the kernel overcommit mode to zero or one, for example using sudo sysctl vm.overcommit_memory = 0.
 See overcommit accounting in the Linux kernel documentation.

 Disk space exhaustion

-The system may run out of disk space while LiveRecorder is recording or UDB is replaying, as indicated by the error ENOSPC appearing in the output or log files.
+The system may run out of disk space while the Undo Engine is recording or replaying, as indicated by the error ENOSPC appearing in the output or log files.

 The directory used for temporary files can be configured using the --tmpdir-root command-line option to live-record, the --tmpdir-root command-line option to udb, or the UNDO_tmpdir_root environment variable.